How to Cross-Stitch on Paper : A Video Tutorial and Autumn & Halloween Pieces

 Also, in honour of the season, I’ve stitched up a couple of new pieces, one for Halloween and one for Autumn decorating.

 I designed the Jack o’ Lantern pattern myself and you’re welcome to use it.
+These have been completed using all six strands of thread within a piece of embroidery thread.

 The Autumn flower is the very same pattern we worked on in the video, except with a different colour pallete.
 The free pattern is found here.